Tips and tricks for facilitating ideation sessions in Lucidspark

 • Teamwork and collaboration

-Whatever form your ideation session takes, we can tell you that your meeting will be most successful with a little bit of structure.
+Whatever the purpose of your ideation session, we can tell you that your meeting will be most successful with a little bit of structure.
 Nothing too formal—just a way to help facilitate the process and catch ideas as they come.
-This is where Lucidspark comes in.

 Set up the board ahead of time

-Learn how to host creative and productive meetings with our Creative Facilitation course.
+Host creative and productive meetings with our free, self-paced Creative Facilitation course.

 Share the board before the meeting

-Just like the last tip, this one comes down to time management.
-If you share your prepared Lucidspark board before the meeting, attendees get an overview of what the meeting will cover, have time to generate ideas beforehand, and maybe even add some precursory thoughts to the document.
-In short, it helps everyone come prepared, letting you jump right into actual brainstorming.
-It primes the pump, so to speak.
+Just like the previous tip, this one comes down to time management.
+If you share your prepared Lucidspark board before the meeting, attendees get an overview of what the meeting will cover, have time to generate ideas beforehand, and maybe even add some precursory thoughts to the canvas.
+Prepared participants arrive more engaged, making for a fruitful ideation session.

 share board before meeting

-Real-time collaboration offers a lot of benefits: seamless sharing, an opportunity for remote teams to connect, and so much more.
-But without any structure to your ideation meeting, real-time collaboration can turn from a blessing into a curse, with everyone’s ideas becoming cluttered and indistinguishable.
+Real-time collaboration offers many benefits: seamless sharing, increased efficiency, an opportunity for dispersed teams to connect, and so much more.
+But without structure, your ideation session can quickly become congested.

-Another easy way to keep track of participant's ideas by turning on the authors feature.
-Turning on this feature will list the author's name in the bottom right-hand corner of the sticky note.
+Another efficient way to keep track of participants' ideas is to turn on the author feature.
+This feature lists the author's name in the bottom right-hand corner of the sticky note.
 Even if the sticky note is edited, the original author's name will be shown along with the person who made the changes.

 Start a voting session

-You can start with our traditional dot voting template (simply give each collaborator a set of dots to drag and drop), but better yet, use Lucidspark’s built-in voting feature.
-To access voting in Lucidspark, open the Team Tools panel in the upper right corner and select “Voting.”
+You can start with our traditional dot voting template, giving each collaborator a set of dots to drag and drop onto their favorite sticky notes, or use Lucidspark’s built-in voting feature.
+To access voting in Lucidspark, open the Team Tools panel in the upper right corner and select Voting

 From there, set your parameters: What are you voting on?
 How many votes per person?
 Do you want to set a time limit to keep things moving along?